 The portion that I find most helpful is 3 1/2 cups per bag as this is the amount of beans in 2 typical cans of beans.

-4. Simply take a bag out of the freezer when you need them.
+4. Take a bag out of the freezer when you need them.
 If you take them out the night before then they will probably be usable the next day.
-You can also let them warm for a bit and then empty the bag in to a warm pan and heat them up until they are ready to go into your dish.
+You can also let them warm for a bit and then empty the bag into a warm pan and heat them up until they are ready to go into your dish.
 If the dish that you are preparing combines the beans with other items that you are preparing fresh and they are warm, then the heat from the dish will thaw out the beans the rest of the way.

 This is such a time and money saver and a nutrition booster as well.